nickjourjine/cheap-ultrasonic-speaker/README.md

 ## Acknowledgements

-Thank you to Ralph Peterson and Jörg Rychen, who were both extremely helpful with designing and troubleshooting this system.
+Thank you to Ralph Peterson, Caspar Goedecker, and Jörg Rychen, who were all extremely helpful with designing and troubleshooting this system.